 After the steaming process, they will wash off the herbs and do a deep cleansing hair wash.
 At the end of the treatment, your scalp will feel fresh and extremely clean.

 The treatment helps with common hair issues such as: oily scalp, dandruff and hair loss.
 Interestingly, Bee Choo Origin is actually a Singapore brand (they are extremely popular in Singapore, Malaysia and China too!)
 Bee Choo Herbal is also know in China as 奥琳欣.

-They have a total of four branches here in Bangkok, Thailand.
+They have a total of 9 branches here in Bangkok and Chonburi , Thailand (as of Nov 23 ).
 We have listed the address below:

 BEE CHOO THAILAND LOCATIONS

 The master @ BTS udomsuk

 22 mini mall - krungthep kreetha

 Tel : 093-147-1388